FGMEMBERS/Boeing314/ReadmeBoeing314A-jbsim.txt

 Sounds
 ------
-See Sounds/Boeing314-b17-sound.xml to install B17 sounds (recommended).
+- see Sounds/Boeing314-b17-sound.xml to install B17 sounds (recommended).
+- voice callouts requires Festival (festival --server in a separate shell), set /sim/sound/voices/enabled to true; to see the text of callouts, press "shift-F12" (saved on exit in aircraft-data).

 Known compatibility
 -------------------
-- 0.9.11 : minimal version.
+- 2.0.0 : minimal version.

 Keyboard